The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Kenneth Andrews is an Otolaryngologist in New Britain, Connecticut.
+Kenneth Andrews is a Plastic Surgeon practicing medicine in New Britain, Connecticut.
 Dr. Andrews is rated as an Advanced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Familial Deafness, Infant Hearing Loss, DFNB1, and Perichondritis.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Familial Deafness, Infant Hearing Loss, DFNB1, and Perichondritis.

 Experienced in Occupational Hearing Loss